 I thought it was best to put the M430 up against a non-Polar chest strap too and did so with an intervals session on the treadmill, while strapped up to a Suunto Bluetooth Smart.
 Again, the results were impressive.
 As you can see in the two graphs below, the 180+ bpm peaks of my three 'sprinting' stages were picked up, and very similar, from the wrist and by the chest-strap.
 As I found while testing the Polar M600's sensor the watch was a touch slow to react to spikes and drops – chest straps always pick up dramatic changes quicker – but once it did catch up after a few seconds, the high readings were pretty much on a par, or at least consistent with those deviations mentioned above.

 Polar M430 result up top, Suunto below

 However, while all of the above sounds great – and for me means the M430 is probably the best wrist-based HRM I have used – there is a bit of an issue here.
 Michael Sawh, Wareable editor, has dark skin.
 And when he tested the M430 he couldn't get a reading at all.
 Not great and something we have asked Polar for clarification on and it has since admitted that there were issues with the sensor taking readings on dark skin.
-It has since issued a firmware update to address this and we will be re-testing to see if the issue has been resolved.
+It has since issued a firmware update and we have since retested.
+Thankfully, it does work and offered similarly solid results.